socketio/socket.io-client-swift/README.md

 Manually (iOS 7+)
 -----------------
-1. Copy the SocketIOClientSwift folder into your Xcode project.
+1. Copy the Source folder into your Xcode project.
 (Make sure you add the files to your target(s))
 2. If you plan on using this from Objective-C, read [this](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html) on exposing Swift code to Objective-C.

 Carthage